John Karefa-Smart

 John Albert Musselman Karefa-Smart (17 June 1915 – 26 August 2010) was a Sierra Leonean politician, medical doctor and university professor.
 He served as the first Foreign Minister under Sierra Leone's first Prime Minister, Sir Milton Margai.
 He was an ordained Elder of the United Methodist Church.

 A medical doctor by profession, Karefa-Smart was one of the founding fathers of the Sierra Leone People's Party (SLPP) in 1951.
 He was one of Sir Milton Margai's closest political advisors and a close personal friend.
 From 1957 to 1964, Karefa-Smart was a Member of Parliament of Sierra Leone from Tonkolili District.

 After the death of Prime Minister Milton Margai in 1964, Karefa-Smart challenged Albert Margai for the SLPP leadership position, but he was unsuccessful, as Albert won the SLPP leadership and succeeded his brother as Sierra Leone's Prime Minister.
 Karefa-Smart ultimately left the SLPP and politics overall and moved abroad to continue his professional career.

 From 1965 to 1970, Karefa-Smart served as Assistant Director-General to the World Health Organization (WHO).
 In 1970, he made an unsuccessful bid for the Presidency in Sierra Leone.
 From there, he returned to Geneva, then migrated to the USA to pursue his career in university teaching, research and public speaking.

 In 1996, Karefa-Smart returned to Sierra Leone's politics as the founder of the newly formed United National People's Party (UNPP).
 He stood as the UNPP candidate in the 1996 presidential election, but he was defeated in the second round election runoff by the SLPP candidate Ahmad Tejan Kabbah.

 Education

-An ethnic Sherbro, Karefa-Smart was educated at the EUB.
-Primary School, in Moyamba District and the Albert Academy in Freetown.
+An ethnic Sherbro, Karefa-Smart was educated by the Evangelical United Brethren primary School, in Moyamba District and the Albert Academy in Freetown.
 He received his BA from Fourah Bay College in Freetown in 1936.
 Four years later in 1940, he received his BS from Otterbein College in Westerville, Ohio, United States in 1940.
 From Otterbein, he went to McGill University in Montreal, where he received his MD and CM in 1944 and Diploma in Tropical Medicine in 1945.
 Finally, in 1948, he received his MPH from Harvard University in Boston.